Carl Sagan, Pale Blue Dot

 Aeschylus efficiently interjected, “Pardon me Oni, I’ve noticed a sudden, sharp rise in your heart rate.
 Would you like a mild sedative?
 Systolic/ Diastolic—”

 Oni waved her hand franticly, “Aeschylus, No!
 Deactivate NOW.”

-“Goodbye,” the AI chimed in, then falling silent.
+“Goodbye,” the AI chimed in, then fell silent.

-When they regained eye contact, Oni felt deflated–her shoulders sinking as Thea’s grin was ascendant.
-But it was only a moment, and briefly thereafter Oni’s disposition was restored: She had always treasured the way Thea’s cheeks bloomed pinkish hues when she smiled, like cherry blossoms full of Spring.
+When they regained eye contact, Oni felt deflated—her shoulders sinking as Thea’s grin was ascendant.
+But it was only a moment, and briefly thereafter Oni’s disposition lightened once more: She had always treasured the way Thea’s cheeks bloomed pinkish hues when she smiled, like cherry blossoms full of Spring.

-“I’ve missed you,” she said, breaking the silence.
+“I’ve missed you,” Oni said, shaking her head as she leaned in close, pulling the gloves off her lover’s slender hands.
 “Do you have a while to lie down?
 It’s been a long day and I’d like to get a nap in before dinner.”

 Thea beamed, and the two of them lay down on the bed face-to-face.
 The lights dimmed after a few moments together.

 “You know we’re not going to get out of this bed until session begins,” Thea whispered, grinning.

 “Oh I know,” Oni replied with a long, tender kiss on Thea’s brow.
 Parting, she rested her nose against the side of her partner’s head, breathing in the rich aroma of sea fennel and lavender which had become so familiar to her over the last half-year.